Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Focus on getting enough sleep

 Poor sleep can cause hormonal fluctuations, including increases in cortisol.
 Plus, because our bodies receive hunger signals from hormones such as ghrelin and leptin, a disrupted sleep cycle can lead to patterns of overeating.
 In fact, a study conducted by the American Heart Association found that people who slept an hour and 20 minutes less consumed 549 more calories than the control group.
+Although few studies have looked into the timing of sleep and sleep restriction, a few found a marked increase in hunger and appetite after delayed bedtime, sleep restriction or late night sleep.

 READ MORE: Trouble Sleeping During Menopause?
 These Natural Sleep Aids May Help.